-Researchers uncover the molecular mechanisms leading to basal cell carcinoma initiationNovember 26th, 2012 in Cancer /
+Researchers uncover the molecular mechanisms leading to basal cell carcinoma initiationNovember 26, 2012 in Medicine & Health / Cancer

 One of the most outstanding and unresolved questions in cancer biology is the identification of cells at the origin of cancer and the understanding of the molecular changes that occur in tumor initiating cells from the first oncogenic mutation to the development of invasive cancer.
 Basal cell carcinoma (BCC) is the most frequent cancer in human with more than million of new patients diagnosed each year with BCCs.
 Recently, the group of Pr.
 Cédric Blanpain uncovered the cells at the origin of BCC (Youssef et al, Nature Cell Biology, 2010).